ergest/sql_patterns/Book/chap3.md

 In this chapter we'll only cover the first two methods.
 The third level is more advanced and we cover it in the next chapter.

+Before we get into specifics let's cover 4 key patterns that you'll use repeatedly throughout the book:

+### Don't Repeat Yourself (DRY) Principle
+The DRY principle says that a piece of code encapsulating some functionality must appear only once in a codebase.
+So ff you find yourself copying and pasting the same chunk of code everywhere your code is not "dry."

+Don't worry if you do this a lot.
+I've been writing SQL for 15+ years and still find myself repeating code.
+So I usually solve the problem first and clean up my code later.
+The main benefit of "dry" code is maintainability.
+If you need to change something

+for doing this is that it makes the queries more readable.
+In that same vein, the DRY (Don't Repeat Yourself) principle ensures that your query is clean from unnecessary repetition.

 ### Writing Modular SQL Using CTEs
 CTEs or Common Table Expressions are temporary views whose scope is limited to the current query.
 They are not stored in the database; they only exist while the query is running and are only accessible inside that query.
 They act like subqueries but are easier to understand and use.